gobeyondidentity/developer-docs/docs/sdks/react-native-sdk/integrate-with-auth0.md

   }
 }

-function presentCredentialSelection(): selectedCredentialId {
+function presentPasskeySelection(): selectedPasskeyId {
-  // Where you can perform some logic here to select a credential, or
+  // Where you can perform some logic here to select a passkey, or
-  // present UI to a user to enable them to select a credential.
+  // present UI to a user to enable them to select a passkey.
 }
 ```